snigo/mathx/README.md

 #### `MathX.random()`

-This one is super obvious and I know that many libraries has it, but still.
-Generates random number within range with certain precision.
+This one is super obvious and I know that many libraries have it, but still.
+Generates random number within given range with certain precision.
 Negative precision will work as well.
 Returns generated number.

 | **Parameter** | **Type**  | **Default value** | **Notes**                                        |
 |---------------|-----------|-------------------|--------------------------------------------------|